stratapp-ai/stratapp-ai.github.io/_blog/venture-capital-and-next-gen-tech-to-create-value.md

 - "#articles"
 date: 2019-09-12 04:33:54 +0000
 layout: blog
-title: venture capital and next gen tech to create value
+title: venture capital and tech to create value
 sub_heading: 'I was a VC once.
 I personally loathed reviewing 250 opportunities and meeting 100 founders per year.
 But I loved the bit that came after: deal structuring, deal closing and working with inspiring founders.'